 - Highlight the times in the morning and the times in the evening when it is best for family time.
 It may not be every day, and that is OK.
 But you should have time allocated for your spouse and your children on a regular basis.

-- Make a list of the non-work related hobbies and skills that you would like to have.
+- Make a list of the non-work-related hobbies and skills that you would like to have.
 Allocate 2-3 hours every week on improving those skills.
 Example: I am a pilot and I need to work more on my navigation and instrument skills.
 I need to work on that a few hours each month.

-- Add in breakfast, lunch and dinner.
+- Add in breakfast, lunch, and dinner.
 These may coincide with family time.

 - The most important step: Decide when you will START and STOP being productive for your job or your business.
-This is the “fixed” part of “Fixed-Schedule Productivity”.
+This is the "fixed" part of "Fixed-Schedule Productivity".
 You MUST be willing to start at the start time that you select.
 And you must be willing to use the end time as a hard stop time.
 With some rare exceptions, no work for your brand or company should take place outside of these hours.
-If you are a computer addict like me, you have to be willing to start culling your use of technology outside of these hours.
+If you are a computer addict like me, you must be willing to start culling your use of technology outside of these hours.

 - Now you can start to put the other things in place.
-If you have an 8-5 job then obviously you are occupied during those hours at a fixed location.
+If you have an 8-5 job, then obviously you are occupied during those hours at a fixed location.
 Highlight that.
 You might also consider highlighting your travel time.

 - Think about what your major responsibilities are to your organization.
 Identify those as roles.
 "Marketer, tech support, visionary, etc."

 - Start to sketch out one-hour blocks of time when you can work on the most important thing for each role.
 Example: If you are a one-person business then you hold all roles.
 But with your marketer hat on, you need to have a few hours each week allocated to marketing.
 Highlight where those hours are going to be.
 All of us have multiple roles in our occupation.
 Now is the time to highlight each role and figure out how much time you are going to spend improving yourself in that role.